5 Key Book Promotion Strategies for Marketing Young Adult (YA) Titles

 Thursday, April 16, 2020

 So what can YA authors do to set their book apart?
-Here are four key book promotion strategies to keep in mind when it comes to this popular genre.
+Here are 5 key book promotion strategies to keep in mind when it comes to this genre.

-1. Make a strong first impression with a cover reveal.
+1. Create a powerful first impression with a cover reveal.

-A great way to attract an audience and build buzz about your book before it launches is to plan a book cover "reveal."
-A cover reveal is an effective way to make a strong first impression, offer a sneak peek alongside opportunities to pre-order, and give readers a visual way to set your book apart from others.
-Whether you host your own reveal or partner with a media outlet or influencer who appeals to your target audience, don’t forget to promote the reveal ahead of time across your networks, social media platforms, and in your email newsletter.
+A great way to attract an audience and build buzz about your book before it launches is to plan a book cover reveal.
+It's an effective way to make a strong first impression, offer a sneak peek alongside opportunities to pre-order, and give readers a visual way to set your book apart from others.
+Whether you host your own reveal or partner with an influencer who appeals to your target audience, don’t forget to promote the reveal ahead of time across your networks, social media platforms, and in your email newsletter.

 book-description-12.
 Offer readers something exclusive.